 - Clean hair care items.
 Clean combs, brushes and hair accessories by soaking them in hot, soapy water for five to 10 minutes.

 - Seal items in plastic bags.
 Seal items that can’t be washed in plastic bags for two weeks.

 - Vacuum.
 Give the floor and upholstered furniture a good vacuuming.

 Preparing for your appointment

 See your family doctor or pediatrician if you suspect your child has head lice.
-The best practice for determining if a child has an active head lice infestation is the identification of a live nymph or adult louse.
-Your doctor can carefully inspect your child's hair and, if necessary, examine suspect items under a microscope before confirming a diagnosis of head lice infestation.
+Your doctor will examine your child's scalp and look for a live nymph or adult louse to determine if he or she has an active head-lice infestation.
+Your doctor can carefully inspect your child's hair and, if necessary, examine suspect items under a microscope before confirming a diagnosis of head-lice infestation.